Ministry of Corporate Affairs

 - A Partnership Firm, Planning Commission, Govt. of India

 - Accredited Institution of Universal Accreditation Organization

-I.I.V. was constituted in 2004 as a professional body of the Engineers with a view to promote and advance professional practice of Engineering and Valuation.
-I.I.V. with its headquarters in Pune is administered by National Council of Valuers.
+I.I.V. was constituted in 2004 as a professional body of Engineers with a view to promote and advance the professional practice of Engineering and Valuation.
+I.I.V. with its headquarters in Pune is administered by the National Council of Valuers.

 IIV(India) is the rallying point for Enterprises/ Business Firms / Technical Firms in India.
 It has improved Indian Business, in changing times.

 IIV (India) has enabled Engineers to show their talent and competitiveness.
 It has enhanced their global reach.